Student Leadership

 Head girl

-Hello, my name is Ayeshani, and I am elated to have been given the privilege to represent our school as Head Girl.
-I currently study Mathematics, Chemistry and Biology at A Level, and I hope to study medicine at university.
+Hello, my name is Mavleen, and I am honoured to have been given the privilege of serving as Head Girl.
+I currently study Psychology, History, and English Literature, and I aspire to pursue a career in law.

 Our Head Teachers Ambassadors